Last Updated on 12/28/2020 by FilipiKnow

 Click “Select Transaction” on the upper right-hand corner of the page.

-Provide the information requested which includes your profession (e.g., Professional Teacher) and application number that you can obtain from your NOA.
+Provide the requested information, including your profession (e.g., Professional Teacher) and application number that you can obtain from your NOA.

 Once you’re done, click “Proceed” to move to the next step.

-Whether you’re for initial registration, exam application, or PRC ID renewal, you need to schedule an appointment with the PRC for you to be accommodated.
+Whether you’re for initial registration, exam application, or PRC ID renewal, you need to schedule an appointment with the PRC to accommodate you.

-Choose the PRC Regional Office or service center
+Choose your preferred PRC Regional Office or service center.

-If there are available slots left, the appointment date and time will be automatically generated for you.
-Don’t forget to submit all the requirements (see step 1) to the PRC on your scheduled appointment.
+If available slots are left, the appointment date and time will automatically be generated for you.
+Don’t forget to submit all the requirements to the PRC on your scheduled appointment.

 Before you proceed, remember two things:

-- Appointments can only be set in advance.
-You can’t get an appointment with the PRC on the same day that you made the online transaction.
+• Appointments can only be set in advance.
+You can’t get an appointment with the PRC on the same day you made the online transaction.

 If you’re okay with the schedule, click “Proceed.”